 Like any equipment, generators need some TLC from time to time.
-In fact, it’s the law: FDA 110 mandates that your generator equipment be professionally serviced according to their standards for fire safety equipment.
-This means that the cost of regular service visits should be part of your budget.
+In fact, it’s the law: NFPA 110 mandates that your generator equipment be professionally serviced according to their standards for fire safety equipment.
+This means that the cost of regular service visits should be part of your generator budget.
 So what should you set aside for your annual generator maintenance budget?

 To find out, we talked to Duthie Service Manager Randy Gross.
-According to him, you can estimate your generator’s annual maintenance budget based on size and other factors (i.e. the number of ATS switches).
+According to him, you can estimate your annual generator maintenance budget based on size and other factors (i.e. the number of ATS switches).

 An important thing to keep in mind when looking at these estimates is that not all inspections are alike.
 For example, some companies, like Duthie Power, hold semiannual inspections in person, while others do not.
-Be sure to ask for a detailed explanation of what’s included in an inspection before you attempt to make an apples-to-apples price and service comparison.
+Be sure to ask for a detailed explanation of what’s included in a generator inspection before you attempt to make an apples-to-apples price and service comparison.